manas1331/NexGen_Hackathon/README.md

 # Personalized Learning Website

-We built a website for personalized learning in the 24hr NexGen Hackathon.
+We built a website for personalized learning website named as **EDUNEST** in the 24hr NexGen Hackathon.

 Tech Stack used:
 * HTML